-It was the best decision I ever made, Finley was a sweet, mellow, beagle-cocker spaniel mix.
+It was the best decision I ever made.
+Finley was a sweet, mellow, beagle-cocker spaniel mix.
 And once Browning had a buddy to run and play with during the day, his destructive behavior stopped.

 You’ll often see people who find a breed they like and then adopt multiple dogs from that breed, often overlapping so they always have at least one dog.

 Other dogs, like my Sydney, an Australian shepherd-corgi mix, are perfectly content being only children.
 She’s smart and independent.
-She enjoys her time playing at doggy daycare or being around other dogs at agility training, but our home is her castle and she doesn’t want anyone else crowding her throne.
+She enjoys her time playing at doggy daycare or being around other dogs at agility training, but our home is her castle, and she doesn’t want anyone else crowding her throne.

-Not only will you be working to train the new dog or puppy, you’ll also need to make sure you have plenty of time to spend one-on-one with the older dog to make sure he still feels loved and doesn’t get nervous that he’s losing his place.
+Not only will you be working on training the new dog or puppy, but you’ll also need to make sure you have plenty of time to spend one-on-one with the older dog to make sure the dog still feels loved and doesn’t get nervous that he’s losing his place.

 Use this pet ownership cost guide to figure out how much it will cost to own a dog for at least 15 years.
 Then, double that if you’re planning to get a second pup.

 Sara B. Hansen has spent the past 20-plus years as a professional editor and writer.
-She decided to create her own dream job by launching Dog’s Best Life.
-Sara grew up with family dogs and since she bought her first house, she’s had a furry companion or two to help make it a home.
-She currently shares her heart and home with Sydney, an Australian Shepherd-Corgi mix.
+She’s also the author of The Complete Guide to Cocker Spaniels.
+She decided to create her dream job by launching Dog’s Best Life.
+Sara grew up with family dogs, and since she bought her first house, she’s had a furry companion or two to help make it a home.
+She shares her heart and home with Nutmeg, a Pembroke Welsh Corgi puppy.
+Her previous dogs: Sydney (September 2008-April 2020), Finley (November 1993-January 2008), and Browning (May 1993-November 2007).
 You can reach Sara @ [email protected].